NaN-tic/sphinxcontrib-inheritance/doc/index.rst

 words of the paragraph.
 If two paragraphs would result in the same identifier a number will be appended to ensure it is unique.

+There are two ways of knowing this ID:

-Currently, the only way to see this ID is taking a look at the HTML code generated and see what 'id' attribute has been given to the paragraph or section.
+* Taking a look at the HTML code generated and see what 'id' attribute has been given to the paragraph or section.
 Note that this means that this extension adds anchors to *all* rst elements (except inline directives) and thus you can access to *filename.html#identifier_of_existing_paragraph*.

+* Adding the configuration value *inheritance_debug* in your *conf.py*.
+That will add a *[+id]* on each paragraph (or item which can be hooked to) and it will display a tooltip on hover with the type of element (such as Paragraph, Title or Section) followed by the identifier.
+Note that this approach is only valid for HTML output.

 Given that sphinx-build only re-reads files which have changed, you'll probably want to use the *-E* parameter to ensure all files are read on each build.
 The